kudobuilder/kudo.dev/content/docs/repository.md

 # Operator Repository

-The [KUDO CLI](cli.md) comes with a built-in official repository of verified operators.
+The [KUDO CLI](cli.md) comes with a built-in official repository of verified Operators.
 Every time you use the `kudo install <operator>` command, it pulls the specified package from this repository.
+The packages are mirrored from the [KUDO Operators repository on Github](https://github.com/kudobuilder/operators).

 ## Layout